 10. YOUR CALIFORNIA, NEVADA AND OTHER STATE OPT-OUT PRIVACY RIGHTS

-If you are a California resident, you may be entitled to opt out from having your Personal Information shared or used under California Civil Code Section 1798.83.
-If you are a California or Nevada resident, you may be entitled to opt out of the sale of your Personal Information the California Civil Code Section 1798.83, or under Nevada Senate Bill 220 respectively.
+If you are a California resident, you may be entitled to opt out from having your Personal Information shared or used under California Civil Code Section 1798.120.
+If you are a California or Nevada resident, you may be entitled to opt out of the sale of your Personal Information under California Civil Code Section 1798.120 or Nevada Senate Bill 220 respectively.
 If you are a resident of any other State, you may be entitled to similar rights.
-You may make an opt-out or related request by contacting using the contact information in Section 13 below or clicking the “Exercise Your Rights” or “Do Not Sell My Personal Information” links at the bottom of Prove’s website.
+You may make an opt-out or related request by contacting us using the contact information in Section 13 below or clicking the “Exercise Your Rights” or “Do Not Sell My Personal Information” links at the bottom of Prove’s website.

 11. YOUR RIGHTS IF YOU ARE LOCATED IN THE EU OR SWITZERLAND